NidhitheCoder/advanced-react/react-query/readme.md

   - refetchOnMount hae a string value 'always' and boolean values.
   - If any api call getting failed with react query will try 3 times and till it is return error then return error message.

+## useQueryClient
+- Queryclient instance has access to the query cache which we can  access to set the initial data.